Image: Eagleton Institute of Politics, Rutgers University

 Despite his diverse achievements, Byrne was in no way a popular governor.
 While he overcame the brand of "One-Term Byrne" in his surprising re-election, his stubborness, refusal to cater to perceptions of political correctness and identification with controversial issues like the income tax left their mark; throughout his tenure as governor, he endured low voter approval ratings and continued attacks by politicians and media critics.
 In his final year in office, he faced condemnation over his refusal to overrule the decision of the Sports Authority to label the new Meadowlands Arena--his own initiative adding to the original Meadowlands concept--with his own name.

-But looking back, and comparing his record with others, he has much to be proud of in his advanced years.
+But looking back, and comparing his record with others, he left New Jersey a proud legacy.
 When his second term ended, New Jersey had a balanced budget, a sizable surplus, its pension funds were 105% funded, and it was rated AAA by all rating agencies.
 As Byrne would say, people even started waving at him with all five fingers.